abhinand5/tamil-llama/README.md

 For more details, please read the detailed blog post [here](https://abhinand05.medium.com/breaking-language-barriers-introducing-tamil-llama-v0-2-and-its-expansion-to-telugu-and-malayalam-deb5d23e9264).

 - Tamil LLaMA v0.2 models are out.
 It is a significant upgrade compared to the earlier version.
-   - Tamil LLaMA is now bilingual, it can fluently respond in both English and Tamil.
+   - Tamil LLaMA is now bilingual and can respond fluently in both English and Tamil.
    - Better tokenizer.
    - Better base model.
-   - Better fine tuning dataset and performance.
+   - Better fine-tuning dataset and performance.
-   - Our models match or betters the performance of Meta's LLaMA 2 is almost all the benchmarks.
+   - Our models match or better the performance of Meta's LLaMA 2 in almost all the benchmarks.
-- Following the same methodology the first ever Telugu and Malayam LLaMA models are also released.
+- The first-ever Telugu and Malayalam LLaMA models have also been released following the same methodology.

 ## Table of Contents